michaeltorres1/keyboard-fruit-ninja/README.md

 - audio.js

 ### MVPs
+- host live project on Github Pages
-- Basic visuals and an interactive interface
+- basic visuals and an interactive interface
 - player can type a letter to perform an action
 - obstacles generate coming from the bottom of the screen and fall back down
 - obstacles cause game over if not sliced or if bomb is sliced